 In the event that one needs to withdraw cash, ATMs can be found at any shopping centre and will accept cards with worldwide ATM functionality, e.g. Visa Plus and Mastercard Cirrus.
 Two of the most prominent banks in the country are Bank Islam Brunei Darussalam (BIBD) and Baiduri Bank, which support both Visa and Mastercard cards, as well as Unionpay (for Baiduri only).
 Other international banks that can be found are Maybank, Standard Chartered Bank, United Overseas Bank Limited (UOB), RHB Bank, and Bank of China.

-Brunei has two main telecommunication companies: DST Communications Sdn Bhd., and Progresif Cellular Sdn Bhd.
-Travellers can buy a data package suited to their needs at the airport, where both companies have booths at the arrival hall.
+Brunei has three main telecommunication companies: Datastream Digital Sdn Bhd, Imagine Sdn Bhd, and Progresif Cellular Sdn Bhd.
+Travellers can buy a data package suited to their needs at the airport, where all three companies have booths at the arrival hal

 Sunny with a chance of showers would be the best way to describe the weather in Brunei.
 Clear, blue skies are pretty much a daily phenomenon, but do take note that the wettest months are from October to January and from May to July.
 An up-to-date, daily forecast of the weather can be found here.